adarshkumarsingh83/jmri-cmri/DOCUMENTS/JMRI-MOSQUITTO-MQTT/jmri-mqtt-spring-transformer-wireless-eco-system/esp8266-transformer-mqtt-client-servowitch-signal-node/README.md

-# Esp8266 Rest client for Servo turnout switch and led signals
+# Esp8266 mqtt client for Servo turnout switch and led signals

 ---